University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 - `--species` `Salmonella`	Use Salmonella-specific analysis

 `anritamr` `run` generates five output files per sample:
+- `abritamr.txt` (This is the one you want to look at)
 - `amrfinder.out`
 - `summary_matches.txt`
 - `summary_partials.txt`
-- `sumamry_virulance.txt`
+- `sumamry_virulence.txt`

 Now compare these results with the `amrfinder` output from Section 3

 Questions:
-- Which AMR genes detected by AMRFinderPlus are present in the abriTAMR summary?
+- Which AMR genes detected by `amrfinder` are present in the `abritamr` summary?
 - Which antimicrobial class(es) are associated with these genes?
 - Did `abritamr` identify any partial matches?
 If so, what might explain a partial match?
-- Why might the `abritamr` summary be more useful than the raw `amrfinder` output when comparing many bacterial isolates?
+- Why might the `abritamr.txt` summary be more useful than the raw `amrfinder.out` output when comparing thousands of bacterial genomes?
-- What information would you lose if you only looked at the summary file rather than the raw `amrfinder` output?
+- What information would you lose if you only looked at the `abritamr.txt` summary file rather than the raw `amrfinder.out` output?

 # **5. Run `amrfinder` and `abritamr` for the remaining bacterial assemblies**